-Generally speaking image processing is considered as any form of signal processing with an image input, such as photo or video frames.
+Generally speaking, image processing is considered as any form of signal processing with an image input, such as a photo or video frame.
 The counting problem in image/video processing is the estimation of the number of objects in a still image or video frame.
 It arises in many real-world applications including cell counting in microscopic images, monitoring crowds in surveillance systems, or in one of our previous cases we have developed an automated counting application of the baked products on the production lines.

 What are the main advantages of the suggested approach?